 Defended investment firm in more than 20 large-scale disputes arising out of sophisticated tax strategies, achieving several dismissals, summary judgment on key claims, and favorable settlements.
 See, e.g., Loftin v.
 QA Investments, LLC, 2018 WL 691199 (N.C.
 Sup.
 Ct.
 Feb.
 1, 2018) (summary judgment granted in full), appeal dismissed, Case No. 18-793 (N.C.
 App.
 Sep.
 6, 2018).

 Collins v.
 Pension Benefit Guaranty Corp., 881 F.3d 69 (D.C.
 Cir.
 2018); Page v.
 Pension Benefit Guaranty Corp., 213 F. Supp.3d 200 (D.D.C.
 2016).

-"Representing the Fractured and Imploding Entity," ABA, September 22, 2016
+"Representing the Fractured and Imploding Entity," National Legal Malpractice Conference, ABA Standing Committee on Lawyers' Professional Liability, Chicago, September 22, 2016

 News & Publications

 January 10, 2018